dlareau/puzzlehunt_server/README.md

    * ```CREATE DATABASE puzzlehunt_db;```
    * ```CREATE USER 'hunt'@'localhost' IDENTIFIED BY 'wrongbaa';```
    * ```GRANT ALL PRIVILEGES ON puzzlehunt_db.* TO 'hunt'@'localhost' WITH GRANT OPTION;```
 * run ```python manage.py migrate``` to have django configure the database
-* then run ```python manage.py runserver 8080``` to start a server at http://127.0.0.1:8080/ (this will be replaced with nginx in the production version)

 Project Details:
-* Check out file_map.txt for new developers.
 * The django project is named ```puzzlehunt_server``` amd the app is named ```huntserver```
-* Instructions to start the server can be found in notes.txt
+* Documentation (a work in progress) can be found at docs.puzzlehunt.club

-Desired Features
-- [ ] Ability to set interactive unlocks and give notifications
-- [ ] Hints
-- [ ] Public facing charts and leaderboard (disableable)
+While there is fairly large amount of configuration making this specific to Puzzlehunt CMU, if you are interested in getting this running elsewhere, let me know.
+I'd be happy to help anyone who wants to get this up and running for their needs.

+Please submit issues for any bugs reports or feature requests.